ircam-ismm/webaudio-tutorials/first-steps/generalities.md

 A _**server**_ is a piece of software (or hardware) that responds to requests to serve specific services to its clients.
 There are many kind of servers, such as Web servers, Domain Name Servers (DNS), or Mail servers, that everyone uses everyday when using Internet.

 A _**client**_ is a program that connects to a server to access its service.
-For example, a **_Web browser_**, such as Firefox or Google Chrome, is a client program that connects to Web servers to access to Web informations and applications.
+For example, a **_Web browser_**, such as Firefox or Google Chrome, is a client program that connects to Web servers to access to Web information and applications.

 ![web-technologies](../assets/generalities/web-technologies.png)